ctds-usyd/library-webscraping/_episodes/03-visual-scraping.md

 Many visual scrapers require you to pay for their services beyond a small number of trial extractions, may only store your data for a limited time, and may not provide a way for you to take your scraper off their site for reuse or extension.
 Some do not allow you to write your own XPath / CSS / regular expression selectors; some only support CSS or XPath but not the other.

+> ## Why we chose the Web Scraper extension
-In designing this lesson, we have chosen to emphasise free solutions that give you ultimate control of the scraper and its data.
+> In designing this lesson, we have chosen to emphasise free solutions that give you ultimate control of the scraper and its data.
-As of June 2017, we have only found a few visual scraping tools that are [Free Open-Source Software](https://en.wikipedia.org/wiki/Free_and_open-source_software), including [webscraper.io's Web Scraper Chrome extension](http://webscraper.io/), [David Heaton's Scraper Chrome extension](https://github.com/mnmldave/scraper) and [Portia](https://scrapinghub.com/portia/).
+> As of June 2017, we have only found a few visual scraping tools that are [Free Open-Source Software](https://en.wikipedia.org/wiki/Free_and_open-source_software), including [webscraper.io's Web Scraper Chrome extension](http://webscraper.io/), [David Heaton's Scraper Chrome extension](https://github.com/mnmldave/scraper) and [Portia](https://scrapinghub.com/portia/).
-While there are numerous advantages to Portia, we found it relatively difficult to install and ran into bugs (though it calls itself a Beta, so bugs are to be expected).
+> While there are numerous advantages to Portia, we found it relatively difficult to install and ran into bugs (though it calls itself a Beta, so bugs are to be expected).
-Scraper is limited to extracting data from a single page, and also had some issues when we tested it.
+> Scraper is limited to extracting data from a single page, and also had some issues when we tested it.
-In comparison to refined commercial tools, Web Scraper's user experience leaves much to be desired, but it is a flexible tool (although it does not support XPath) and a useful introduction to scraping without coding.
+> In comparison to refined commercial tools, Web Scraper's user experience leaves much to be desired, but it is a flexible tool (although it does not support XPath) and a useful introduction to scraping without coding.
+{: .callout}

-See [Setup]({{page.root}}/Setup) for instructions on installing the browser extension.
+See [Setup]({{page.root}}/Setup) for instructions on installing the Web Scraper browser extension.

 # Using the Web Scraper Chrome extension